epw/consensus/consensus.md

 \End{Narrator}

-### Anchors and Inspirations
+### Anchors

 \Begin{Narrator}

 Mages, just like anyone, are tied to people and things around them.
 Some of the most significant ties are to Anchors, the answers to the question “Why did you stay?”.
 These nonmagical people, places, and things hold a Mage back from their full potential, but also keep them from becoming lost.
 They require upkeep, since people have needs, apartments need rent, and traditions must be followed.
 If not seen to often enough, they will stop anchoring the Mage, leaving them that much closer to true power, and to disconnecting entirely from the world.
 It is also possible to lose an Anchor in one searing moment, when it becomes clear they didn’t matter to you like you thought they did (or they die, are broken, or lost).

-Inspirations are the people, and occasionally magical beings, who further enlighten a Mage and help them see what might be possible.
-They act as counterbalances to the restraint from Anchors.
-An Inspiration doesn’t tend to actively inspire for long, but they are easy to reconnect with, which can be very rewarding.

 \End{Narrator}

 \Begin{MC}

-You'll be framing a lot of scenes around these two types of characters, which means you'll be spending a lot of time portraying these characters.
-Make sure to ask probing and pointed questions so that you and the player who's Mage they're connected to are on the same page about who they are and what kind of relationship they have.
+You'll include Anchors in a lot of scenes, even framing whole scenes around them, which means you'll be spending a lot of time portraying them.
+Make sure to ask probing and pointed questions so that you and the player who's Mage they're connected to are on the same page about what they are like and what kind of relationship they have.

-See the {{linkAnchors and Inspirations chapter}} for more.
+See the {{linkAnchors chapter}} for more.

 \End{MC}